Updated: Sep 15

 Solution: Turnip mosaic virus (TuMV) - Yellow and green mosaic patterns will appear on the leaves, along with dead areas.
 Black spots and brown streaks will appear on stems, causing stunted plant growth and a smaller yield.
 Typically, this disease is transmitted by aphid pests.

-If you see clouds of tiny white insects flying up from your turnips whenever you disturb them, then your plants are infested with cabbage whiteflies.
+If you see clouds of tiny white insects flying up from your growing turnips whenever you disturb them, then your plants are infested with cabbage whiteflies.
 Also, the bottoms of the leaves will look like they have white scales.

 Solution: Yellow sticky traps are helpful for monitoring and reducing these pests.
 If found, you’ll want to hose off your plants with a strong stream of water.

-Natural predators like ladybugs, lacewing larvae, and whitefly parasites are all helpful insects to have in your garden.
+Natural predators like ladybugs, lacewing larvae, and whitefly parasites are all helpful insects to have in your vegetable garden.

 For best results, make releases of these predators only when pest levels are low to medium.